 Ensure Animals are Visually Identifiable

 An emergency evacuation will be chaotic.
-Livestock owners should ensure their animals are visually identifiable.
+Livestock producers should ensure their animals are visually identifiable.
+This includes:

-• utilizing the Alberta Government’s Premises Identification Program (PID):
+- utilize the Alberta Government’s Premises Identification Program (PID)

 Leaving Livestock Behind When Evacuating